gitlabhq/gitlabhq/doc/intro/README.md

 ## Organize

-> Create projects and groups
+Create projects and groups.

 - [Create a new project](../gitlab-basics/create-project.md)
 - [Create a new group](../gitlab-basics/create-group.md)

 ## Prioritize

-> Create issues, labels, milestones, cast your vote and review issues
+Create issues, labels, milestones, cast your vote and review issues.

 - [Create a new issue](../gitlab-basics/create-issue.md)
 - [Assign labels to issues](../workflow/labels.md)